pierremaw/obsidian-vault-organizer/README.md

 https://github.com/user-attachments/assets/4b388696-c844-4a45-bf9f-7e5fc5025848

 **Obsidian Vault Organizer** is a Python automation script that turns an Obsidian vault into a *self‑tidying* folder hierarchy.
-It explores recursion, file‑system exploration, **and a memoised lookup‑table (lightweight DP‑style) approach** to place notes based on their tagged *type* and *topic*.
+It uses file‑system exploration, recursion, and dynamic programming to place notes in a file hierarchy based on their tagged *type* and *topic*.

 Under the hood, each note’s metadata is cached in dictionaries on the first walk through the vault.
 Those caches let subsequent look‑ups run in **O(1)** during the *same* execution, instead of repeatedly traversing the tree.
 The payoff: a clean structure even when you have thousands of notes.